Diffusion and superdiffusion from hydrodynamic projections: Introduction

-Under Lieb-Robinson-type clustering, which is rigorous in quantum chains for instance, the diagonal Onsager matrix element for the current $\la j_k$ is strictly positive, and may be infinite, if $\bra Q_i Q_j \la j_k\ket^{\rm c} - \sum_{mn}\bra Q_i Q_j \la q_m\ket^{\rm c} \mathsf C^{mn} \bra Q_m j_k\ket^{\rm c}$ does not vanish ($\la q_i$ are conserved densities, $Q_i$ their total space integral, $\mathsf C_{ij}$ is the static covariance matrix, $\mathsf C^{ij}$ is its inverse, and $\bra\cdots\ket^{\rm c}$ are connected correlation functions).
-A linear response calculation of Euler-scale three-point functions shows that clustering is in fact controlled by hydrodynamic velocities.
+Result \eqref{viscosity} is shown from general clustering assumptions, and, I expect, can be made rigorous in a large family of models.
+However, it is known from NFH that, in many cases, $\zeta$ is in fact infinite.
+A formal linear response calculation of Euler-scale three-point functions indicates that clustering is in fact controlled by hydrodynamic velocities.
 This gives stronger lower bounds.
-In particular, it reproduces the result from NFH that the diagonal Onsager matrix elements must be infinite whenever the NFH three-point couplings are nonzero.
-Further assuming a finer clustering properties set by power laws around ballistic trajectories, I show that the superdiffusion exponent is bounded from below as $\alpha \geq 2/3$ if the fully diagonal three-point coupling is nonzero and the scaling function has finite variance.
-The lower bound is the exponent of the Kardar-Parisi-Zhang universality class that is expected by NFH in this case.
+In particular, it reproduces the result from NFH that the diagonal Onsager matrix elements (and in particular $\zeta$) must be infinite whenever the NFH three-point couplings are nonzero.
+Further assuming finer clustering properties set by power laws around ballistic trajectories, I show that the superdiffusion exponent is bounded from below as $\alpha \geq 2/3$ if the fully diagonal three-point coupling is nonzero and the scaling function has finite variance.
+This lower bound is the exponent of the Kardar-Parisi-Zhang universality class that is expected by NFH in this case.
 I obtain other lower bounds from partially diagonal three-point couplings and scaling functions with fat tails, which, if saturated, reproduce exponents for the heat mode ($3/5$) and for the Fibonacci sequence \cite{PopkovFibonacci2015,PopkovFibonacci2016,SchutzFibonacci2018} predicted by NFH and mode coupling theory \cite{SpohnNonlinear,PopkovFibonacci2015}.
-Thus, various aspects of superdiffusion up to now only accessible via NFH, are seen as consequences of Hilbert space structures along with clustering from simple superdiffusion phenomenology, without the need for the hydrodynamic equation or the addition of phenomenological noise.
+Thus, various aspects of superdiffusion up to now only accessible via NFH, are seen as consequences of Hilbert space structures along with assumptions of clustering, without the need for the hydrodynamic equation or the addition of phenomenological noise.